Phuket is known for its beaches, but some of the most memorable experiences on the island happen above the coastline.

 If photography matters, early mornings often deliver the best clarity.

-How to Get to Viewpoints in Phuket
+How to Visit Phuket’s Viewpoints

 Tips Before Visiting Phuket Viewpoints